 Office ergonomics

 Office ergonomics looks at the optimal design of office systems to ensure the health, safety, comfort and productivity of their users, predominantly office employees.
-It includes the design of jobs, the organization of work, the layout of the office, and the design and set-up of office workstations—chairs, desks, computers, keyboards, lighting and more.
+It includes the design of jobs, the organization of work, the duration of sitting or standing at work, the layout of the office, and the design and set-up of office workstations—chairs, desks, computers, keyboards, lighting and more.
 IWH research in this area focuses on office ergonomics training and implementation.

 Two men lift heavy furniture off a truck